Understanding pit lake water quality is critical to operational management and especially closure planning.

 Pit lake water quality defines both the current and future risks of pit lakes; as well as what opportunities e.g., repurposing, they might afford to stakeholders.

-However, many people are still sampling of pit lakes from the edge and surface, which completely ignores the typical water quality differences these deep lakes experience through their deep water columns (McCullough et al. 2011).
+However, many people are still sampling of pit lakes from the edge and surface, which completely ignores the typical water quality differences these deep lakes experience through their deep water columnsĀ (McCullough et al. 2011).
 Hence, a water sample taken from the upper even 1.0 m may completely misrepresent the deeper 98% of a mere 50 m deep water column!

 Water quality changes substantially from the surface down through a pit lake’s water column.

-Although we can (and do!) fly our inflatable boats anywhere in Australia (bar some puzzled looks from airline staff with boats going onto charter flights to desert regions) pit lake sampling often means access is too difficult or dangerous for boats to enter an unstable mine void (Ross & McCullough 2011).
+But even though we can (and do!) fly our inflatable boats anywhere in Australia (bar some puzzled looks from airline staff with boats going onto charter flights to desert regions) pit lake sampling often means access is too difficult or dangerous for boats to enter an unstable mine void (Ross & McCullough 2011).

 As a result, MLC has developed and regularly undertakes leading international pit lake water sampling by UAV (drone).